replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     ```
     Replace `BACKUP` with the the name of the backup to restore from.

-    For more information about the available backup options, including partial backups and admin console only, see [restore](/reference/kots-cli-restore-index/) in _Reference_.
+    For more information about the available restore options, including application only and admin console only, see [restore](/reference/kots-cli-restore-index/) in _Reference_.

-### Air Gapped Kubernetes Installer Clusters
+### Air Gapped Kubernetes Installer Clusters {#air-gapped}

 To restore a backup on an air gapped Kubernetes installer cluster: